Boolean-valued sets as arbitrary objects: Kaleidoscopic absolutism

-The general picture is as follows.
-Set theoretic experience (forcing, large cardinal axioms, infinitary combinatorics,$\hdots$) suggests that there are \emph{many} states that the set theoretic universe can be in.
-So $\mathbb{B}$ has to be such that it can be in all and only those states.
-And this imposes restrictions on what $V$ is like and what $B$ is like.
+The general picture is then as follows.
+Set theoretic experience---forcing, combined with large cardinal axioms, infinitary combinatorics,$\hdots$---sugg\-ests that there are \emph{many} states that the set theoretic universe can be in.
+So $\mathcal{V}$ has to be such that it can be in all and only those states.
+And this imposes restrictions on what $V$ is like and what $B$ can be like.
+We have seen that for any $ V^{(B)}$ in the value range of $\mathcal{V}$, the boolean algebra $B$ should probably not be the $\{ 0,1 \}$-algebra.

-Since we want universes with large cardinals to be possibilities, we probably do not want $V$ to be G\"{o}del's constructive universe $\mathrm{L}$.
-Indeed, perhaps it can be argued that $V$ contains (many) large cardinals.
-We have seen that any $B$ should probably not the $\{ 0,1 \}$-algebra.
-I have also argued that $B$ is non-atomic.
-Beyond this, matters are less clear.